 Behind the Wheel

-Performance varies dramatically from model to model, but the entire 2018 Porsche Cayenne lineup boasts genre-defying performance capabilities.
-The S E-Hybrid’s copious torque makes it the surprise performer of the bunch, especially when the shifter is clicked into S, sharpening throttle response and putting the transmission into a more aggressive mode of attack.
+Performance varies dramatically from model to model, but the entire 2016 Porsche Cayenne lineup boasts genre-defying performance capabilities.
+The diesel model feels brisk enough when summoned, but the S E-Hybrid’s copious torque makes it the surprise performer of the bunch, especially when the shifter is clicked into S, sharpening throttle response and putting the transmission into a more aggressive mode of attack.
 The S E-Hybrid can also drive on electric-only mode at speeds up to 78 mph.

 Other Cars to Consider

-2018 Land Rover Range Rover Sport — The Range Rover offers luxury and attention to design detail comparable to the Porsche, but its considerably higher curb weight keeps it from competing head-to-head against Porsche in performance.
+2016 Land Rover Range Rover — The Range Rover offers luxury and attention to design detail comparable to the Porsche, but its considerably higher curb weight keeps it from competing head-to-head against Porsche in performance.